 Election Denial in Idaho

-1 Election Denier currently holds statewide office with election oversight power.
+1 Election Denier will hold statewide election oversight power in Idaho in 2025.

 1 Election Denier holds statewide Office right now.